China's Xi seeks expanded role for Shanghai Cooperation Organization with development bank

-TIANJIN, China (AP) — Chinese President Xi Jinping said China would accelerate the building of a SCO development bank at the annual summit of the Shanghai Cooperation Organization in Tianjin on Monday, as he seeks to expand the organization's influence and scope.
+TIANJIN, China (AP) — Chinese President Xi Jinping said China would accelerate the building of an SCO development bank Monday at the summit of the Shanghai Cooperation Organization in Tianjin, as he seeks to expand the organization's influence and scope.

-Xi, Russian President Vladimir Putin, Indian Prime Minister Narendra Modi and leaders of a few dozen nations are meeting as part of the SCO.
-The group, originally seen as a foil to U.S. influence in Central Asia, has grown in size and influence over the years, but remains largely a security forum.
+Russian President Vladimir Putin and Indian Prime Minister Narendra Modi were among the leaders of a couple of dozen nations meeting as part of the SCO.
+The group, originally seen as a foil to U.S. influence in Central Asia, has grown in size and influence over the years, but has remained largely a security forum.

 With the addition of the bank and an emphasis on providing loans, Xi is attempting to expand the scope of the organization.